tsukki8/GHH25/README.md

 # GHH25
 Project for Girls Hoo Hack 2025 at UVA

-Made by Maggie Zhang, Grace Chen, Ashely Huo
+Made by Maggie Zhang, Grace Chen, Ashley Huo

+## Project Details

+## How to Run